International Business and Supply Chain Management

 • What characterises the interconnections of trade, transportation and technologies?

-• How do we organise for security?
+• How do we organise for cyber security in operations and supply chains?

 • How can social media address well-being and social isolation?